wolfSSL/documentation/wolfSSL/src/appendix07.md

 ### Motivation

-HBS schemes are of growing interest for a number of reasons.
+Stateful HBS schemes are of growing interest for a number of reasons.
-The primary motivation for HBS schemes is post-quantum security.
+The primary motivation for stateful HBS schemes is post-quantum security.
 As discussed previously in this appendix, Shor's algorithm would allow a quantum computer to efficiently factorize large integers and compute discrete logarithms, thus completely breaking public-key cryptography schemes such as RSA and ECC.

-In contrast, HBS schemes are founded on the security of their underlying hash functions and Merkle trees (typically implemented with SHA256), which are not expected to be broken by the advent of large quantum computers.
+In contrast, stateful HBS schemes are founded on the security of their underlying hash functions and Merkle trees (typically implemented with SHA256), which are not expected to be broken by the advent of cryptographically relevant quantum computers.
 For these reasons they have been recommended by NIST SP 800-208 and the NSA's CNSA 2.0 suite.
 See these two links for more info:

 - <https://csrc.nist.gov/publications/detail/sp/800-208/final>
 - <https://media.defense.gov/2022/Sep/07/2003071834/-1/-1/0/CSA_CNSA_2.0_ALGORITHMS_.PDF>

-Furthermore, the CNSA 2.0 timeline has specified that post-quantum HBS schemes should be used exclusively by 2030, and adoption should begin _immediately_.
+Furthermore, the CNSA 2.0 timeline has specified that post-quantum stateful HBS schemes should be used exclusively by 2030, and adoption should begin _immediately_.
 In fact, adoption of LMS is the earliest requirement in the CNSA 2.0 suite timeline.

-However, the stateful nature of HBS schemes requires that significant care is given to their use and tracking their state.
-In an HBS system, the private key is actually a finite set of one-time signature (OTS) keys, which may never be reused.
+However, the nature of stateful HBS schemes requires that significant care is given to their use and tracking their state.
+In a stateful HBS system, the private key is actually a finite set of one-time signature (OTS) keys, which may never be reused.
 If the same OTS key were used to sign two different messages, it would be possible for an attacker to fabricate signatures, and the security of the entire scheme would unravel.
-Therefore, HBS schemes are not suitable for general use such as the public internet.
+Therefore, stateful HBS schemes are not suitable for general use such as the public internet.

-Instead, because of these unique strengths and characteristics, and NIST and NSA backing, HBS schemes such as LMS/HSS are of particular interest for offline firmware authentication and signature verification, especially on embedded or constrained systems that are expected to have a long operational lifetime and thus need to be resilient against a post-quantum future.
+Instead, because of these unique strengths and characteristics, and NIST and NSA backing, stateful HBS schemes such as LMS/HSS are of particular interest for offline firmware authentication and signature verification, especially on embedded or constrained systems that are expected to have a long operational lifetime and thus need to be resilient against a cryptographically relevant quantum computer.

 ### LMS and HSS signatures